 Putting on muscle mass may have seem like a topic for guys who want to bulk up.
 However, building muscle is important for women, too.
 Keep your active imagination in check, resisting images of bikini-clad, muscle-bound women bodybuilders.
 While that level of muscle mass on a woman is an impressive demonstration of self-control and the ability to train muscles, it’s a result that requires a lot of hard work and more attention to your diet than you ever want to give.
-For the average woman, female muscle growth will provide vital support for the bones and can positively affect the aging process.
+For the average woman, female muscle growth provides vital support for the bones and can positively affect the aging process.
 Plus, it’s easier for women who put on muscle mass to lose fat.

 You Can’t Bulk Up (Easily)